-Studsvik Nuclear AB were founded back in 1947 and has since then operated within the field of nuclear technology.
+Studsvik Nuclear AB was founded back in 1947 and has since then operated within the field of nuclear technology.
 One of Studsvik’s focus areas are within material characterization, where they are the only privately-owned company in the world possessing a hot cell laboratory for irradiated nuclear fuel.
 It consists of seven cells with thick concrete and led glass walls.
 Here they conduct both destructive measurements, including cutting and chemical analysis, and non-destructive measurements such as visual inspection and length measurements.

 The second station is used to measure rod profiles, oxide layer thickness and to detect cracks and defect in the rod cladding, by means of distance and eddy current probes.
 The scanning systems of the two stations are constructed using similar hardware.

 Any hardware situated inside the hot cell, such as scales, probes and stepper motors are contaminated by the active material handled there.
 Although possible, it would be expensive both in terms of time and money to replace this equipment, and it should preferably be left as is in the new system.